Best Vitamins for Men Over 50

 As much as you might want to live forever, your body is constantly in the cycle of destruction, repair, and rebirth.

 The older you get, the more things begin to change.
 Your bones begin to lose density, causing them to grow weak and brittle.
-Muscle building hormones like testosterone start to decrease, which can cause you to lose muscle mass and strength.
 Your skin gets drier, and your vision isn’t as sharp.
 Even your cell membranes take on changes, making it harder for your tissues and organs to receive oxygen.
 This can lead to feeling tired (2).

 Not only that, if your diet, lifestyle, or genetics aren’t in prime condition, you run the risk of developing heart disease, diabetes, arthritis, cognitive disorders, and more.